hasibsahibzada/javascript-hard-parts/java-script-essentials.md

   - Array: ordered list of elements. `a = [1, 2, 3]`

 ## What is Hoisting ?
-Is a process of taking all local and global variable and function declarations are moved on top.
+Is a process of taking all local and global variable and function declarations and move them on top.
 In the example bellow variable `a`is declared and put in the top by javascript so that the console log could access it.
 ```
 console.log(a);  // this will still show undefined value (Meaning the variable a is declared but has no value in it)